dhoerl/NSOperation-WebFetches-MadeEasy/README.md

 NSOperation-WebFetches-MadeEasy
 ===============================

+UPDATES:
+  1.2 (7/26): New option for OperationsRunner to allows messaging with delegate on a specific thread 1.1 (7/12/12): broke WebFetcher into two classes, as the ConcurrentOperation class can more easily be re-used.

 INTRO

 This project is a simplified version of my Concurrent_NSOperations.
 That project fully explores just about everything you can do with Concurrent NSOperations, but because of this depth extracting just what you need to fetch data using asynchronous NSURLConnections is not all that clear.